rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240128_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 2681s
+Video Keywords: []
+Video Views: 4952
+Video Rating: None
+---

-# The Sunday Read: ‘The Whale Who Went AWOL’
+# The Sunday Read: â€˜The Whale Who Went AWOLâ€™
 **New York Times Podcasts:** [January 28, 2024](https://www.youtube.com/watch?v=zV3Y9kx2Zqc)
 *  What is it like for a whale to be taken out of the wild and placed in captivity?
 *  I think the closest analogy is alien abduction.